Tokwo/custom-font-for-vencord/README.md

 Here's an example with the following font: https://fonts.google.com/specimen/Epunda+Slab

-Change the import url text between "css2?" and ":ital," with the name of the font in the url.
+Change the import url text between "?family=" and ":ital," with the name of the font in the url.
 Like so: "Epunda+Slab".

 Next change the other font names on lines 10 and 11 (after it says "--font-prinmary:") to the same name with a space instead of "+"; ex: "Epunda Slab".
 Only do this for the first font on each line.
 I haven't tested, but it may break your discord if you delete the others.